IBM/Scalable-WordPress-deployment-on-Kubernetes/README.md

 - Create local persistent volumes to define persistent disks.
 - Create a secret to protect sensitive data.
 - Create and deploy the WordPress frontend with one or more pods.
-- Create and deploy the MySQL database(either in a container or using IBM Cloud MySQL as backend).
+- Create and deploy the MySQL database (either in a container or using IBM Cloud MySQL as backend).

 ## Deploy to IBM Cloud
-If you want to deploy the WordPress directly to IBM Cloud, click on 'Deploy to IBM Cloud' button below to create an IBM Cloud DevOps service toolchain and pipeline for deploying the WordPress sample, else jump to [Steps](##steps)
+If you want to deploy the WordPress directly to IBM Cloud, click on `Deploy to IBM Cloud` button below to create an IBM Cloud DevOps service toolchain and pipeline for deploying the WordPress sample, else jump to [Steps](##steps)

 [![Create Toolchain](https://metrics-tracker.mybluemix.net/stats/8201eec1bc017860952416f1cc5666ce/button.svg)](https://console.ng.bluemix.net/devops/setup/deploy/)